 There are open fires, wi-fi access, private parking

-For the active there is a basketball hoop on the original tennis court.
-A substantial full sized badminton net can be erected on the grass or hard court.
+For the active there a substantial full sized badminton net which can be erected on the grass or hard court.
 A swim in the river or a run up and down the garden for the hardy.

 Others may elect to sit by the river or on one of the well placed benches or use a net to pond dip.
 Just let the world go by.